 Most insurers have strict guidelines for any kind of misleading detail provided by the life assured.
 In such scenarios, the beneficiary is not eligible to get any amount from the insurer.
 The insurer is required to pay only if the life assured has not committed any insurance fraud.
 In addition to this, if the life assured is insured in any group insurance plan, the nominee is not eligible for any payment.

 Suicidal deaths have been rising in India because of several reasons.
 Emotional instability, dearth of education, debt, etc. are some of the important reasons.
 The reality is that the family members related to an individual who attempted suicide are going to get affected.
-So, a life insurance policy, especially a term insurance plan will protect the financial needs of the family in such cases.
-However, the T&Cs related to the plan differ depending on the insurance company and the policy.
+So, to answer the most commonly asked question, “Does life insurance cover suicidal death in India?”
+Yes, a life insurance policy will protect the financial needs of the family in case of suicidal death or death occurring after the completion of 12 months of policy issuance/revival.
+However, you must compare plans online and go through the T&Cs related to suicidal death before purchasing the most suitable policy.